 More interestingly, the CDP Climate Change Research Report also investigated if companies not only have integrated the climate-related topics into their business strategy, but also if they conduct risk management to have a concrete decision-making tool for further development.
 Whilst 78% of companies already identified climate as a substantial point for future development, the identification of specific risks and the adoption of a company-wide climate risk identification process is not that far developed.
 Only 54,5% of all assessed companies said to have a company-wide integrated environmental risk management process in place.
 According to the CDP Climate Change Research Report, 14,7% answered to have a general environmental risk management process whilst 27,8% answered to not have such implemented (yet).
 2,9% left that question blank.
 In comparison to that, out of the G500 companies (the 500 world’s largest companies by market cap), 91% had a full-blown company-wide climate risk identification process in place and only 4% said not to have any or only a specific process in place each.

 Figure 2: How does your company assess its climate risk?
 (Source: CDP 2019)

-As this point can be seen as crucial key-tool to a successful sustainable company development, DFGE now provides help with the implementation of the TCFD-framework.
-Also, a special tool for companies with a set environmental target (like for example a Science Based Target) has been developed by DFGE to show how business decisions in different measures affect the overall emission performance as well as the target reduction path.
-If you are interested in support on how to implement scenario analysis or want to have further information about the projection tool, feel free to contact us via firstname.lastname@example.org or by phone on 08192-99733-20.
+As this point it can be seen as a crucial key-tool to successful sustainable company development, DFGE now provides help with the implementation of the TCFD-framework.
+Also, a special tool for companies with a set environmental targets (like for example a Science Based Target) has been developed by DFGE to show how business decisions in different measures affect the overall emission performance as well as the target reduction path.
+If you are interested in support on how to implement scenario analysis or want to have further information about the projection tool, feel free to contact us via email@example.com or by phone on 08192-99733-20.